-Your boat has the option of being fitted with a trailer which is determined to be best suited for the boat's length and width.
-If you have a trailer or plan on purchasing a trailer separately, there are some points you need to consider, such as:
+Your 330 Outrage has the option of being fitted with a galvanized trailer.
+This trailer is best suited for your boats length and width.
+If you have a trailer or plan on purchasing a trailer separately there are some points you need to consider, such as:

-- Having a center roller and keel guards will help provide good support for the keel, also provide good fore and aft support. - Trailers equipped with rollers instead of bunks can damage the foam sandwich hull of your boat and should never be used. - Bunks provide a more even weight distribution.
+• Having a center roller and keel guards will help provide good support for the keel, also provide good fore and aft support.

+- Trailers equipped with rollers instead of bunks can damage the foam sandwich hull of your boat and should never be used. - Bunks provide a more even weight distribution.

-Your warranty may be void if you use a trailer with rollers.
-Use a trailer with bunks ONLY
+Use a trailer with bunks ONLY.
+Your warranty may be voided if you use a trailer with rollers.